dgiglio84/vgames/README.md

 <b>UPDATES</b>

+4-16-2023
+- On the main window, the <b>System</b> column will hide when a specific system is selected.
+- Fixed a bug with sorting columns on the Wish List window.

 4-2-2023
 - Added an <b>Edit Lists</b> window.
 This will allow you to rename System, Genre, and Company fields.
 You can find it by clicking on <i>Tools > Lists> Edit Lists</i>.